Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 ### Live User Count

-You may have noticed a little detail in this blog post.
-Below the title it shows the number of people reading this post right now (yes, this is live, try it by opening this page in another browser tab).
+You may have noticed a little detail on this blog post page.
+Below the title, date and reading time, it shows the number of people reading this post right now (yes, this is live, try it by opening this page in another browser tab).
 Actually, one of the reasons I built it was to justify using Phoenix for this project (I am sure I had many problems building this feature with a static generator).

 I will leave you with a teaser and cover the implementation details in another post.
 What I can say now is that the user counter uses a built-in feature of Phoenix called [Phoenix.Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html), which makes it not complicated to add a real-time user counter to your blog posts.